Sayin, defense propel No. 3 Ohio State past top-ranked Texas 14-7

 It was the fourth time the No. 1 team in the AP preseason poll has met the previous season’s national champion in the opener.
 The defending champ has won the last three.

-“Just a gritty win to start the season,” Ohio State coach Ryan Day said.
-"We just felt like in Week 1, we didn’t want to beat ourselves.
-We took that into consideration with everything that we did.”
+Sayin’s best pass of the day came with 13:08 remaining in the game, when Tate beat Texas cornerback Jaylon Guilbeau for the Buckeyes' longest completion of the day.
+Tate juggled the ball before pulling it down in the end zone to put them up by two touchdowns.

+“Before the drive, they kind of let me know, ‘Hey, this might be coming.’
+But we had done a great job in practice that week of repping that play," Sayin said.
+"Carnell ran a great route and made a great catch and the offensive line protected me well up front.”

-Arch Manning completed 17 of 30 passes for 170 yards, a touchdown and an interception for the Longhorns.
+The defense under first-year coordinator Matt Patricia made Manning a non-factor for three quarters.
+Manning completed 17 of 30 passes for 170 yards, a touchdown and an interception, but most of those yards came in the fourth quarter.

+“I thought they tried to do everything we asked them to do.
+They were in some tough spots.
+It’s a really good Texas team,” Patricia said of his unit.
+“Arch is a great quarterback.
+I’m proud of our guys for stepping up to that challenge and all the way across the board, from the front end to the back end.
+I think those guys just did a tremendous job with the adjustments.”

-Texas was 1 of 5 on fourth down, including being stopped twice in the red zone.
+Texas' downfall was going 1 of 5 on fourth down, including being stopped twice inside the Ohio State 10.
 Manning was stuffed at the 1-yard line on fourth-and-goal by Caden Curry and Lorenzo Styles Jr. on a QB sneak in the third quarter.

+The other red-zone stop came midway through the fourth quarter when Ohio State's Davison Igbinosun broke up a pass intended for Parker Livingstone.

+“Granted the receivers are really good, but they’ve got an excellent secondary, and they’ve got a good scheme, and they’ve got a very smart secondary so they made Arch work," Texas coach Steve Sarkisian said.

+Texas finally got points with 3:28 remaining in the fourth quarter when Manning connected with Livingstone on a 32-yard touchdown.

-The Longhorns were driving for a tying touchdown late in the game but Jack Endries was stopped by Caleb Downs 1 yard short of a first down to end hopes of a comeback.
+The Longhorns took over on the 15, but Jack Endries was stopped by Caleb Downs 1 yard short of a first down at the Buckeyes 47 to end hopes of a comeback.

 “Ultimately, not good enough.
 Obviously you don’t want to start off the season 0-1,” Manning said.
 “They’re a good team.
 I thought we beat ourselves a lot, and that starts with me.
 I’ve got to play better for us to win.”